Start a PyData Meetup

 - Give attendees a place to share and exchange knowledge, as well as to network with others in the field of data science; and

-- Uphold the high standards of conduct and conference diversity held by NumFOCUS.
+- Uphold the high standards of conduct and conference diversity held by NumFOCUS

 - It is the policy of NumFOCUS that each PyData meetup chapter needs to have a robust code of conduct with clear avenues indicating how to address an issue that may arise.
 The PyData Code of Conduct is the suggested model that we provide, with the understanding that it was written with the U.S. context in mind.
 Organizers are free to modify it or write their own code of conduct that best suits the needs of their particular community, but unique PyData meetup chapter codes of conduct are subject to approval by NumFOCUS.
 Please contact [email protected] if you’d like to use a unique Code of Conduct.

 - As part of our commitment to diversity, we strongly urge meetup organizers to include women and underrepresented minorities in the selection of invited speakers for your local events.
+We also encourage you to make use of the DISCOVER Cookbook for best practices around diversity and inclusion.

 - We encourage organizers to schedule meetings at least once a month.